Helen C. Su, M.D., Ph.D.

 Research Topics

-The goals of the Human Immunological Diseases Section (HIDS) are to understand the molecular mechanisms regulating the human immune system and how their derangements cause disease, with the objective of improving diagnosis and treatment.
-We study patients with a spectrum of poorly characterized, inherited immunodeficiencies and autoimmune diseases, who lack molecular diagnoses.
-These patients display combinations of 1) lymphocyte accumulation leading to enlarged spleens, lymph nodes, or lymphocyte infiltration into other organs such as the lungs; 2) immunodeficiencies that reflect defective lymphocyte function, with increased susceptibility to viral, fungal, or bacterial infections; and 3) autoimmunity, including hemolytic anemia and idiopathic thrombocytopenic purpura; and 4) allergy.
-By combining clinical evaluations, assessments of immune function, biochemical and genetic analyses, and new technologies, we aim to define new clinical entities and discover novel or unappreciated roles of genes that regulate the human immune system.
+The Human Immunological Diseases Section (HIDS) carries out research to understand the molecular mechanisms regulating the human immune system and how their derangements cause disease.
+We study patients with poorly characterized, inherited immunodeficiencies and autoimmune diseases, often lacking molecular diagnoses.
+These patients display combinations of 1) abnormal lymphocyte accumulation in spleens, lymph nodes, or other organs such as the lungs; 2) immunodeficiencies that reflect defective lymphocyte function, with increased susceptibility to virus and other infections; and/or 3) autoimmunity, including hemolytic anemia and idiopathic thrombocytopenic purpura.
+By carefully investigating these “experiments of nature” we can draw inferences about molecular functions based on patient phenotype.
+Through a broad program that integrates the patients’ clinical evaluations, assessments of their immune function, genetic and biochemical analyses, we gain insights into the molecular and cellular basis of immunity, particularly against viruses, while also improving diagnosis and treatment.

-We are particularly interested in combined immunodeficiencies that lead to susceptibility to virus infections and the new biological insights that studying these patients can provide.
-One example is our discovery of DOCK8 deficiency, which causes patients to have increased susceptibility to various infections, but especially viral skin infections, including herpes simplex virus, human papillomavirus, and molluscum contagiosum virus.
-For more information about this research, see DOCK8 Deficiency.
-These patients also often have severe allergic disease, as well as increased risk of developing skin cancers or lymphomas.
+We are particularly interested in combined immunodeficiencies that lead to susceptibility to virus infections.
+One example is our discovery of DOCK8 deficiency, which causes patients to have increased susceptibility to various infections, but especially viral skin infections, including herpes simplex virus and human papillomavirus.
 Our studies in these patients revealed that DOCK8 is crucial for lymphocytes to maintain cell shape integrity when they move within skin that is distinct from other tissues in being characterized by having many highly confined spaces.
 When DOCK8 is lacking, the resident memory CD8+ T cells in the skin undergo a catastrophic cell breakage, which we term cytothripsis, and this cell death impairs local anti-viral T cell immunity within the skin.
+Cytothripsis of mononuclear phagocytes also appears to secondarily deregulate T cell differentiation leading to the patients’ severe allergic disease.
 By applying similar experimental approaches to other patients having novel combined immunodeficiencies, we hope to gain insights into the molecular regulation of the human lymphocytes for antiviral immunity in both normal and diseased states.

 Biography